 - Bevel cuts are made easier thanks to four detents, giving you more versatility with your work

-This makes bevel cuts incredibly easy to make, eliminating the need for guesswork if you’re under some stress on site, and is great tick for convenience, don’t you think?
+This makes bevel cuts incredibly easy to make, eliminating the need for guesswork if you’re under some stress on site, and is a great tick for convenience, don’t you think?

-The XVJ03Z ensures that you’ll be cutting with precision, and also comfort when on the job.
+The XVJ03Z ensures that you’ll be cutting with precision and also comfort when on the job.
 This is made so by a range of comfort features included in the design, such as an ergonomic design that minimizes fatigue when in use.

 Have a look at some of the other useful aspects of this cordless jigsaw, as well as the specifications in the list below.